Michigan Sales Tax Guide 2025: Rates and Regulations

 Are groceries taxable in Michigan?

-No, most grocery food items for home consumption are exempt from Michigan sales tax under the food exemption.
-Some prepared food may be taxed.
-See full grocery guidelines.
+No, most groceries for home consumption are exempt from Michigan sales tax under the food exemption.
+Pre-made salads, pre-packaged meals from carry-out restaurants, hot foods sold at grocery stores or delis, and other prepared foods may be taxed.

 Is clothing taxable in Michigan?